bnnm/wwiser-utils/doc/NAMES.md

 - run and check `words_out.txt` for possible matches (this will also create `skips.txt`)
   - *words.py* cuts base list names in various ways, and tries to find missing FNV numbers
   - `skips.txt` is a list of already reversed names that keeps growing, so when retrying same reversed names don't reappear
-- copy good matches to the *wwnames* near *words.py* (no need to change `number: name` format)
+- copy good matches to the bottom of *wwnames*.txt* (no need to change `number: name` format)
+  - There may be "several" to "tons" of false positives in the resulting .txt, nothing this tool can do about but using common sense to filter bad names should be enough
+- try `words.py` again with different options; this step will get you most names.
+This is discussed below
+- because names are generated from other names, you may want to filter the list a bit for odd things
+  - example, if all bank names are "Bank_0001" those are probably useless when using more advanced options
 - create `formats.txt` and add prefixes/suffixes like `play_%s`, `stop_%s`, `play_%s_bgm` and so on
   - observe your current *wwnames* list and try to guess possible patterns
   - example: https://github.com/bnnm/wwiser-utils/blob/master/scripts/words/formats.txt
 - run again and save new possible matches
 - keep tweaking `formats.txt` and adding/removing words in `wwnames.txt` trying to guess more names
-- every now and then update original list, then `wwiser.pyz *.bnk -sl -sm` to see how numbers keep decreasing
+- every now and then update original list
+  - `wwiser.pyz *.bnk -sl` to see how numbers keep decreasing
+  - you may use `_wwnames-fixer.py` instead for more or less the same effect (faster)
 - make a `ww.txt` file with extra posible names (together with `wwnames*`), run again
   - you could add it to `wwnames.txt` directly too, but this coexists and it's a bit easier to tweak
   - best used with many `formats.txt` variations (include format `%s` for no-affix default)